-In this series, we explore graphics at the hardware level and get a feel for the power of FPGAs.
-We’ll learn how displays work, race the beam with Pong, animate starfields and sprites, paint Michelangelo’s David, simulate life with bitmaps, draw lines and shapes, and create smooth animation with double buffering.
+In this series, we learn about graphics at the hardware level and get a feel for the power of FPGAs.
+We’ll learn how screens work, play Pong, create starfields and sprites, paint Michelangelo’s David, draw lines and triangles, and animate characters and shapes.
 New to the series?
-Start with Intro to FPGA Graphics.
+Start with Beginning FPGA Graphics.

 Series Outline